rubicus/rubicus.github.io/_posts/2016-09-03-repairing-tv-1.markdown

 <!--more-->

-So my first thought was that there might be some bad caps in the power supply, so puting it face down on my sofa, I started to undo screws to have a closer look.
+So my first thought was that there might be some bad caps in the power supply, so putting it face down on my sofa, I started to undo screws to have a closer look.
 After undoing 15-20 screws or so (an electric screwdriver would be nice), the back finally came off, and I could inspect the power supply.
 Sadly (depending on